On Galois Representations of Weight One: Introduction

 The proof of Theorem~\ref{thm:main} will be given in Section~\ref{sec:proof} and we will illustrate the theorem with examples in Section~\ref{sec:examples}.
 The essential point that makes the proof work is that cusp forms of weight~$1$ over~$\Fbar_p$ sit in weight~$p$ in two different ways; on $q$-expansions the situation is precisely the same as in the theory of oldforms, when passing from level~$N$ to level~$Np$.
 Let us call this `doubling'.
 We shall see that it leads to a `doubling of Hecke algebras' and finally to a `doubling of Galois representations'.
 It is from the latter that we deduce the main statement.

 In the proof of Theorem~\ref{thm:main} we use essentially that $\rhobar_\fm$ satisfies multiplicity one (see Section~\ref{sec:galois}); hence, the case when $\rhobar_\fm$ is unramified at~$p$ with scalar $\rhobar_\fm(\Frob_p)$, where multiplicity one fails by Corollary~4.5 of~\cite{multiplicities}, has to remain open here.

-Moreover, in this article we also do not deal with the natural question whether $\TT_{1,\fm}$ is actually a universal deformation ring of~$\rhobar_\fm$.
-We intend to investigate these questions and generalisations of the main results in future work.
+Since the present article was finished and first put on arXiv (arXiv:1102.2302), I made some unsuccessful efforts to remove the multiplicity one-assumption.
+Since then, Frank Calegari and David Geraghty released an impressive preprint~\cite{CG}, in which they manage to extend Theorem~\ref{thm:main} to all cases (for odd primes~$p$) and, moreover, achieve an $R=\TT$-theorem, using a detailed analysis of the local deformation rings.
+They also prove that the relevant multiplicity is $2$ if it is not~$1$, completing the main result of~\cite{multiplicities}.

+We finish this introduction by expressing our optimism that the methods of the present paper might generalise to some extent to Hilbert modular forms.
+We intend to investigate this in future work.